 - The currency in Morocco is the Moroccan Dirham (Dhs).
 At the time of writing (January of 2018) the conversion rate was about 9.25 Dhs to $1 USD.
-We’ll be referring to costs in Dirham so just keep in mind that if we say something costs 100 Dhs, that’s just about $11 USD.
+We’ll be referring to costs in Dirham.
+Keep in mind that if we say something costs 100 Dhs, that’s just about $11 USD.

-- There are a number of languages spoken in Morocco but the two official languages are Modern Standard Arabic and Amazigh (Berber).
+- There are a number of languages spoken in Morocco.
+The two official languages are Modern Standard Arabic and Amazigh (Berber).
 The second language for most Moroccans is French.
 You’ll also find that many people speak at least a little English.

-- A 10% tip is commonplace when dining out but make sure that a service charge hasn’t been added to your bill.
+- A 10% tip is commonplace when dining out.
+However, make sure that a service charge hasn’t been added to your bill.

 - 93% of the population of Morocco is considered to be religious with Islam being not only the primary religion but also the established state religion in the country.
 As with most conservative countries, women are expected to cover their knees and shoulders when venturing out of the house.
-That being said, Casablanca is a more progressive city in the country and you’re likely to see young people more scantly clad than you might expect.
+That being said, Casablanca is a more progressive city in the country.
+You’re likely to see young people more scantly clad than you might expect.

-- In general, non-Muslims aren’t allowed to visit mosques around Morocco.
-One of the few exceptions to the rule is the Hassan II Mosque in Casablanca where you can wander around the courtyard or pay to take a tour of the inside (details below).
+- In general, non-Muslims are not allowed to visit mosques around Morocco.
+One of the few exceptions to the rule is the Hassan II Mosque in Casablanca.
+Here, you can wander around the courtyard or pay to take a tour of the inside (details below).

 - Some Moroccans prefer not to be photographed due to religious reasons that are referred to as aniconism in Islam.
 Be sure to ask before snapping any photos of Moroccans and don’t be surprised if they say “no”.

-Casablanca has a moderate climate and can be visited year round.
+Casablanca has a moderate climate, so you can visit year-round.
 July through September are the hottest months of the year with average temperatures in the 80-90°F range.
-And December through February are the coolest with temperatures hovering around 60°F. November, December and January can get some rain, however it is minimal.
+And December through February are the coolest with temperatures hovering around 60°F. November, December, and January can get some rain, however, it is minimal.

-Cell phones are a hot commodity in larger cities in Morocco and thieves have been known to drive by on their motorbike, grab the phone out of the victims hand, and disappear just as quickly.
+Cell phones are a hot commodity in larger cities in Morocco.
+Thieves have been known to drive by on their motorbikes, grab the phone out of the victim’s hand, and disappear just as quickly.
 Be cautious when using the map on your phone to navigate the city.